LeonStansfield/TrafficSimulation/readme.md

 A traffic simulation engine using C++ and raylib for my final year university project.

+## Functionality

+* **`Engine`**:  initializes the window and the main simulation loop.
+It handles user input (panning and zooming), updates all simulation objects, and draws everything to the screen on each frame.

+* **`Map`**: The `Map` class loads and parses `.osm` files.
+It uses the libosmium library to read OSM data.
+It identifies all roads and the intersections that connect them, converting the latitude and longitude coordinates into a 2D world space measured in meters.
+This creates and stores a structured graph of the road network.

+* **`Intersection` and `Road`**:
+    * An `Intersection` is a point on the map where at least two roads meet.
+    * A `Road` is a path that connects two intersections.
+Each road consists of a series of points that define its shape.

 ## Setup & Compilation

 Clone the required libraries into the libs directory of the project.